So you heard about the Quartzsite Sports, Vacation, and RV show, eh? In the RV world, it's hard not to!

 But most importantly- you are only two hours from Phoenix.

 Therefore, if you REALLY need something, just sit on your butt for two hours and you'll have everything Phoenix has to offer.

 Quartzsite, AZ lies RIGHT off of I-10 so it's VERY easy to access from the East or West.

 Otherwise, Hwy 95 will get you there from the North (or South) quite easily.

-The terrain starts to look like you landed on Mars as you get closer to the area.
+The terrain starts to look like you landed on Mars as you approach the area.

-If it has rained recently, watch for water on the road in wash areas.
+If it rained recently, watch for water on the road in wash areas.

 Quartzsite's main intersection is Highway 95 (Central Blvd).
 It goes north/south.